Deanne Rose: Club career

+In 2018, she played a match with DeRo United FC in League1 Ontario, scoring on May 19 against FC London.

 In January 2021, Rose was selected 10th overall in the 2021 NWSL Draft by the North Carolina Courage but did not join the team.
 In December 2021, North Carolina traded Rose's NWSL playing rights to the Orlando Pride during the 2022 NWSL Draft in exchange for a third-round pick.

-Reading FC

 On July 28, 2021, Rose signed a two-year contract with Reading of the English FA Women's Super League.
-In her first game of the 2022-23 season, she would rupture her Achilles tendon, forcing her to miss significant playing time.
+In her first game of the 2022-23 season, she ruptured her Achilles tendon, forcing her to miss significant playing time.

+On 8 September 2023, Rose signed a two-year contract with Leicester City.